chkui/bi-process-example/README.md

 ### 1.Python environment.
 Superset using Python2.7 in production, but it support 3.x.
 Suggestting 2.7.x.
 ### 2.Python Virtual Environment
-It is recommended to install Superset inside a virtualenv.Python 3 already ships virtualenv, for Python 2 you need to install it.
+It is recommended to install Superset inside a virtualenv.Python 3 already ships virtualenv, for Python 2 need to install it.
 ```bash
 $ sudo pip install virtualenv
 ```